linconf/docs/docs/index.md

 ## Design

-Roles are written with precidence given to the following (in order):
+Roles are written with precedence given to the following (in order):

 1. Simplicity
 2. Dependency-Free